 Chocolate Covered Strawberries - in the shape of a heart are not only easy to make, but they're the perfect treat for Valentine's Day.
 Let me show you how easy it is to form a strawberry heart and then dip them in melted chocolate!
 Serve these along with my Heart Shaped Oreo Truffles to the love in your life.

 Chocolate Covered Strawberries are one of my favorite treats and I love to make them for special occasions.
 I usually make them every year for Valentine's Day, but this time I thought, let's try something different.

 That's right, these are heart shaped strawberries.
 How cute is this idea?
 Your family and friends are going to love this treat and don't worry, they're really easy to make too...really!

 They're not only delicious, but so pretty to give as a gift with their heart shape which is exactly what I did.
 I gave them to my neighbors and they loved them.

-Once you create the heart shape, you may not be able to look at strawberries the same again.
-They’re very easy to make.
+Once you create these strawberry hearts, you may not be able to look at strawberries the same again.
+They're very easy to make.